Donald M. Gordon Chinguacousy Park: History

-Revitalization
+In 1970, Chinguacousy Township Council bought the 100 acre farm from the last owners (surveyed in 1820s by Richard Bristol and eventually acquired by the Crawfords whom expanded their holdings from 1834 to 1870s, and sold by the Crawfords in 1946 to Bramalea Ltd), with the intention of building a large park in the growing community of Bramalea, paying for land and facilities from the proceeds of subdivision agreements.
+The old barn and farmhouse were retained as part of the new park redevelopment.
+It was named Chinguacousy Park after the township the community of Bramalea was located in.

-In 2014, the federal, provincial and municipal government each agreed to contribute $8.2 million towards the park, to be used for renovations and new construction.
+In 2014, the federal, provincial and municipal government each agreed to contribute $8.2 million towards renovations and new construction.
+Almost a decade later, in 2023, Brampton Library's Chinguacousy Branch was evicted from Brampton Civic Centre and moved to the Ski Chalet at Chinguacousy Park.
+A monument for Terry Fox would be in the works since 2023, it was completed by Toronto-based artist Christiano De Araujo.

-Facilities
+Facilities and activities

 The park's sport facilities include a curling facility, winterized tennis courts, beach volleyball courts, boating, skiing and track-and-field facilities.
 They also offer mini-putt golf, formal gardens and greenhouse, pedal boats, pony rides, petting zoo and barn, splash pad and children's playground, and a BMX/skateboard park.
 In winter 2017, a 2000 m2 canal-style skating trail opened.
 It converts to a reflective fountain in summer.

 Mount Chinguacousy

 Mount Chinguacousy is a small 1 ha alpine skiing and snowboarding hill located in the park, near the intersection of Bramalea Road and Central Park Drive.
 It features a magic carpet ski lift, beginner slopes on either side of the lift and a chalet and rental shop at the base of the hill.
 It is about 21 m high, with its longest run 188 m.
 It has snow-making facilities and night skiing, and is the only ski hill in Brampton.

 The hill is man-made, but contrary to popular belief, is not a former landfill site, but is constructed from the excavations for basements of many early Bramalea houses.